 When landscaping around an exterior unit like an AC compressor, avoid hitting it with the lawnmower or “weed-eaters.”
 Although they look tough, the vents can be damaged by everything from a rock thrown by a mower to hailstones.

-Consider a Maintenance Plan
+Join a Maintenance Plan for Consistent Air Conditioning

 For maintenance, it’s wise to take advantage of a service plan, such as Ray & Son’s Comfort Club.
-The membership includes two scheduled 17-point seasonal tune-ups and cleanings for your heating and cooling systems, including both indoor and outdoor components.
+The membership includes two scheduled 17-point seasonal tune ups and cleanings for your heating and cooling systems, including both indoor and outdoor components.

-Call Ray & Son at 229-518-9247 for a preventative maintenance appointment, to sign up for the Comfort Club or for an estimate on a new unit.
-HVAC efficiency has improved drastically in the last decade.
-Are costs a concern?
-Don’t worry, we offer multiple financing options.
+Call Ray & Son at 229-218-8866 for a preventive maintenance appointment, to sign up for the Comfort Club or for an estimate on a new AC unit.
+HVAC efficiency has improved a lot in the last decade and we’re proud to be a Carrier ® Factory Authorized Dealer.